 The 56800E core contains both STOP and WAIT instructions.
 Both put the CPU to sleep.
 For lowest power consumption in Stop mode, the PLL can be shut down.
 This must be done explicitly before entering Stop mode, since there is no automatic mechanism for this.
-When the PLL is shut down, the 56800E system clock must be set equal to the oscillator output.
+When the PLL is shut down, the 56800E system clock must be set equal to the prescaler output.

 Some applications require the 56800E STOP and WAIT instructions be disabled.
-To disable those instructions, write to the SIM control register (SIM_CONTROL), described in Part 6.5.1.
+To disable those instructions, write to the SIM control register (SIM\CONTROL), described in Section 6.5.1.
 This procedure can be on either a permanent or temporary basis.
 Permanently assigned applications last only until their next reset.